First Use of Your Server

 - Search for the email titled Ihr vServer bei netcup ist bereit gestellt.
 This email contains the root password you can use to log in to the server.

-- Connect to the server by clicking on the Screen section in the navigation bar on the left.
-A VNC console will open in a pop-up window.
+- Connect to the server by clicking the Screen menu item in the lower right bar.
+This will take you to the VNC console.

 - Log in with the login details from the email.
 Most Linux distributions do not display any output when entering the password, not even stars (****) or dots (...).
 To increase security, the password field usually remains empty when entering the password, as this makes it more difficult for potential attackers to use the password length for attacks.